reflex-dev/reflex-web/docs/wrapping-react/imports.md

 ## Custom Code

 Sometimes you may need to add custom code to your component.
 This could be anything from adding custom constants, to adding custom imports, or even adding custom functions.
+Custom code will be inserted _outside_ of the react component function.

 ```javascript
 import React from "react";